Mu-L/GitHub-English-Top-Charts/content/docs/definition_of_English_repo.md

 # Definition of English Projects

-Refers to projectss that contain English documents/instructions:
+Refers to projects that contain English documents/instructions:
 - The main language of the readme is English;
 - The main language of the readme is other, but there is an English version;
 - The main language of the readme is other, but the wiki has English documents;